vinaya-ravi/LiverTumor-Segmentation/README.md

-# Residual U-Net for Enhanced Liver Tumor Segmentation in CT Images
+# Residual U-Net-Based Liver Tumor Segmentation in CT Imaging

 This repository presents a comparative study and implementation of two deep learning architectures—**U-Net** and **Residual U-Net (ResU-Net)**—for liver tumor segmentation in CT images.